mitchty/orb/readme.md

 > . ${HOME}/orb/orb.sh

-Install a ruby using the handy dandy script there as well:
+Install some version of ruby using the handy dandy script there as well:

 > ${HOME}/orb/ruby-install

+Or perl:

+> ${HOME}/orb/perl-install

+(python coming when it bugs me enough :D)

 ## interactively

-Type orb and then pick the directory you want.
+Type orb and then pick installed ruby you want.
+Similarly, typing opl will allow you to choose the perl you use.

 Example:
 > $ orb